Wicomico County Sheriff: 'We will not comply' with long gun license bill as written

-Wicomico County Sheriff Mike Lewis has a message for Maryland lawmakers if they pass House Bill 786: His office will not comply.
+Wicomico County Sheriff Mike Lewis has a message for Maryland lawmakers if they pass legislation regulating ownership of rifles and shotguns: His office will not comply.

 “The way the bill is written, it is impossible to comply,” Lewis said Monday.
 “I can’t send (my deputies) on a suicide mission.”